RodgerOliver/guides/git.md

 ## Collaborating On Github

 ### Project That You Don't Own
+On these repos you can clone and read it, but you cant write to it.

 - Fork the repo.
 - Clone to your local machine.
 - Create a branch and work on it.